fabio-melo/Compiler/README.md

-# LexicalAnalizer
+# Code Analyzer
-A simple lexical analyzer for simplied fortran code built in Python 3.6
+A simple code analyzer for fortran code built in Python 3.6